Including suggestions for use in hilly Sheffield

 Just as with ordinary bikes, you should avoid cheaper ones.
 They tend to be underpowered, hard to ride, hard to get parts/service and (usually the electrics) will let you down and it will end up abandoned in the shed.

-£1500 – £2000+ will buy you a more natural feeling and efficient Mid drive e-bike with high quality parts and equipment, and it will have more oomph for utility work around hilly Sheffield.
+£1500 – £2000+ will buy you a more natural feeling and efficient Mid drive e-bike with high quality parts and equipment.
+It will have more oomph for utility work around hilly Sheffield.
 This is particularly important if you are heavy yourself, and/or loading up with stuff.

 Whilst day to day running costs are miniscule compared to a vehicle, this is a significant initial outlay, so maybe have a spin at a trail centre to see how an e-bike feels, or borrow one for a trial period through the Govt/Council funded Cycleboost scheme.
 Hire one from a local bike shop to see if it meets your needs (see list below), or or get together with family, friends or neighbours and buy shares in a ‘multi-user’ one.